WWPPC/WWPPC-server/docs/database/classes/Database.md

 # Class: Database

 PostgreSQL database connection for handling account operations and storage of contest data, including problems and submissions.
-Has a short-term cache to reduce repetitive database calls.
+Has a short-term cache to speed up repetitive database queries.

 ## Constructors